JBlaschke/mpi4py-installer/README.md

 * `sanity(system: str, variant: str, config: dict[str, str]) -> bool` returns
 true if the `mpi4py` configuration matches what you expect.

+### Local Site Configuration Files

+By setting the `MPI4PY_LOCAL` environment variable to point to a local site configuration file, you can create system-specific local site configs that are not included in this package (e.g. you might want to set up local configurations withouth publishing them).
+Take a look at `examples/site_config.py` for an example.

 ### Logging and Debugging

 We recommend that you log the inputs to your site-configuration functions, eg: